c0n0rc/NYC-Open-Data-Exercise/README.md

 - Add comprehensive logging
 - Add schema validation for incoming requests
 - Some cuisine types are long, malformed, or not descriptive - create a better schema.
+- Restaurant names (DBA) are all uppercase - could use prettier formatting.
 - Squash some commits.

 ---